 I. Molecular evolution

-Amino acid binding sensor found across the Tree of Life
+Amino acid sensor found across the Tree of Life

 Amino acids are the building blocks of life.
 However, despite their common structure and indispensable nature no common mechanism of amino acid binding is known.
 Does a universal mechanism of amino acid binding exist?
 My research showed that it indeed does.